andreafalletti/hyprland-/Installation.md

 *Arch dependencies*:

-`yay -S gdb ninja gcc cmake libxcb xcb-proto xcb-util xcb-util-keysyms libxfixes libx11 libxcomposite xorg-xinput libxrender pixman wayland-protocols wlroots-git cairo pango`
+`yay -S gdb ninja gcc cmake libxcb xcb-proto xcb-util xcb-util-keysyms libxfixes libx11 libxcomposite xorg-xinput libxrender pixman wayland-protocols cairo pango`

 (If any are missing hmu)

 Please note Hyprland builds `wlroots`.
 Make sure you have the dependencies of wlroots installed, you can make sure you have them by installing wlroots separately (Hyprland doesn't mind)

+Also note that Hyprland uses the C++23 standard, so your compiler has to support that (`gcc>=12.1.0` or `clang>=15`)

 ### CMake (recommended)